Home » Health Conditions » Viral Infections » Stomach Flu

 4. Vomiting

 Vomiting, whether suddenly or as a result of built up abdominal pain and nausea, can occur in patients suffering from chronic gastroenteritis.
 If vomiting occurs for more than 48 hours medical attention is necessary to prevent dehydration.
-Vomiting is one of the more common symptoms of gastroenteritis and can oftentimes be mistaken for the flu or food poisoning.
+Vomiting is one of the more common symptoms of gastroenteritis and can oftentimes be mistaken for the flu or poisoning.
 As with any symptom, if prolonged, have yourself checked by a health care professional.

 5. Fever